-- Enter the OS via a software interrupt instruction svc. - Save the entire processor state on the stack - After choosing a new process, restore its state to continue.
+- Enter the OS via a software interrupt instruction svc, or by a normal interrupt - Save the entire processor state on the stack - After choosing a new process, restore its state to continue.

-Made easier by a separate stack for the operating system.
+Made easier by having a separate stack for the operating system.